ahathaway821/bidaf-keras/README.md

-# bidaf-keras
+# bidaf-tensorflow.keras
-Implementation of [Bidirectional Attention Flow for Machine Comprehension](https://arxiv.org/abs/1611.01603) in Keras 2
+Implementation of [Bidirectional Attention Flow for Machine Comprehension](https://arxiv.org/abs/1611.01603) in tensorflow.keras 2

 ## What is this project about?
 Machine Comprehension is a task in the field of NLP & NLU where the machine is provided with a passage and a question, and the machine tries to find an answer to the asked question from that given passage, by understanding the syntax and semantics of human language (here, English) and by establishing and understanding the relations betweeen the passage and the question.